a-ngai/SolvatedElectronsBeamtime/README.md

 With QT Creator, run "build" and "deploy", and that will generate the "ui_form.py".
 Copy and paste this to replace the beginning of the "main.py" file.
 The "main.py" file is made up of the "ui_form.py", and "mainwindow_for_ui_form.py" put together.

 After generating "ui_form.py", copy the code from "mainwindow_for_ui_form.py" into  "ui_form.py", and then it will run.

+# Testing

+Module tests are done through the "test.py" script; use the pytest module:

+> pytest test.py

+Ensure that all tests pass; warnings are allowed.